Esri/Utility-Data-Management-Support-Tools/readme.md

 trace_results|Trace Results|<p>The results from the trace in the starting points table format.
 If an existing class is specified and if the row with the Global ID/Terminal ID exists, the ISDIRTY field will be updated.
 If the row does not exist, it will be inserted.</p>
 filter_classes|Filter Classes|<p><p>Do not store features from these classes.</p><p>This is useful when tracing a line layer to build starting points.
 The tool loops over all input features and creates a starting point to trace.
 If the trace results the features used to trace, they can be skipped to increases preformance.
 The this filter allows you to return them and not store them in the result.</p></p>
 skip_found|Skip Found Features|<p><p>If a features global id was returned in a trace, do not trace that feature.</p></p>
-compare_subnetwork_name|Compare Subnetwork Name|<p><p>On an update, compare the subnetwork names.
+compare_output_name|Compare Output Name Field|<p><p>On an update, compare the subnetwork names.
 When running a batch process, it is best to pick this, but may insert more records instead of updating.</p></p>
 ---

 ### Calculate Tolerances and Resolutions